/DELAY (Delay load import settings)

-The NOBIND qualifier tells the linker not to include a bindable IAT in the final image.
+/DELAY:NOBINDqualifier tells the linker not to include a bindable IAT in the final image.
 The default is to create the bindable IAT for delay-loaded DLLs.
-The resulting image cannot be statically bound.
-(Images with bindable IATs may be statically bound prior to execution.)
-See /BIND.
+The resulting image can't be statically bound.
+(Images with bindable IATs may be statically bound before execution.)
+For more information, see

 To set this linker option in the Visual Studio development environment